trungleviet-agilityio/backend-training/docker-learning/practice/docker-compose-practice/README.md

 ### Prerequisites
 - Docker Engine (version 20.10.0 or later)
 - Docker Compose (version 2.0.0 or later)
 - Make (optional, for using Makefile commands)
+- curl and jq (for testing endpoints)

 ### Running the Project